Residual dimension of nilpotent groups: Residual dimension

 The following lemma forms the basis for the definition of tame residual dimension. \begin{lemma} Let $A$ be a torsion free, finitely generated abelian group, and let $x$ be a primitive element.
 Then $\RP_{A,x,1} = \mathbb{P}$. \end{lemma} \begin{proof} Let $p$ be prime number.
 Since $x$ is primitive, there exists a generating basis $\set{z_i}_{i=1}^{h(A)}$ for $A$ such that $z_1 = x$.
 Letting $B = \innp{z_i}_{i=2}^{h(A)}$, we note that $A / B \cong \Z$ and that $\pi_B(x) \neq 1$.
 By taking the natural map $\map{\varphi}{\Z}{\Z / p \Z}$ given by reduction modulo $p$, one can see that $\varphi \circ \pi_B(x) \neq 1$.
 Thus, $p \in \RP_{A,x,1}$ as desired. \end{proof}

 \begin{defn} Suppose that $N$ is a torsion free, finitely generated nilpotent group of step length $c$.
-If $N$ is abelian, we have by Lemma \ref{abelian_tame} that $N$ has tame residual dimension at all primitive elements.
+If $N$ is abelian, we have by Lemma \ref{abelian_tame} that $N$ has tame residual dimension at all primitive elements and that any Mal'tsev basis for $N$ is a residually tame generating basis for $\ga_1(N) = N$.
 Thus, we say that all torsion free, finitely generated abelian groups have \textbf{tame residual dimension.} Now suppose that $N$ has step length $c > 1$.
-If $N / \sqrt{\ga_c(N)}$ has tame residual dimension and $N$ has tame residual dimension at all primitive elements $x \in \sqrt{\ga_c(N)}$, then we say that $N$ has \textbf{tame residul dimension}.
+Suppose that $N / \sqrt{\ga_c(N)}$ has tame residual dimension, that there exists a residually tame basis for $\sqrt{\ga_c(N)}$, and that $N$ has tame residual dimension at all primitive elements $x \in \sqrt{\ga_c(N)}$.
+We say that $N$ has \textbf{tame residual dimension}.

 If $N$ is an infinite, finitely generated nilpotent group such that $N/T(N)$ has tame residual dimension, we say that $N$ has \textbf{tame residual dimension.} \end{defn}